Company logo

 Like many Tiger reserves in India, the area was formerly the hunting reserve of a Maharaja and contains much evidence of its royal associations, most spectacular being the ruins of a huge hilltop fort, which dominates the centre of the reserve.
 Bandhavgarh is somewhat isolated in the rural heart of India but the long overnight train journey from Delhi is well worth the effort and visitors are richly rewarded by a fine selection of wildlife and the real chance of never to be forgotten encounters with the greatest of the big cats.

-Upon arrival in Bandhavgarh, check in to Tiger's Den Resort
+Upon arrival in Bandhavgarh, we will check in to hotel, Aranyak Resort.

-Tigers, and the more rarely seen Leopards, have no shortage of prey in the reserve.
-The Spotted Deer or Chital is a favourite item on the Tiger menu and several thousand of these delightful deer inhabit the park. image not found
+Tigers as well as the more rarely seen, Leopards have no shortage of prey in the reserve.
+The Spotted Deer or Chital is a favorite item on the Tiger menu and several thousand of these delightful deer inhabit the park.

 Other species found here in varying abundance include; Chinkara, Chowsinga, Wild Boar, Sambar, Muntjac and Nilgai.
 Herds of the Asian Bison, or Gaur, formerly Inhabited the Reserve but impressive beast has not been seen at Bandhavgarh since 1998 although a closely monitored programme for the reintroduction of the Gaur is planned within couple of years.
 A hunting pack of wild dogs may also be seen on occasions.
 Mammal sightings always require a degree of luck, particularly when the species is essentially nocturnal or reclusive but each outing in the reserve will at least provide a chance to meet one of the rarer inhabitants such as Sloth Bear, Indian fox, Jackal, Wolf, Ratel, Striped Hyenas, Jungle Cat or Indian Pangolin.
 More predictable are the sounders of Wild Boar rooting among the vegetation, Indian Hares, the lively little Palm Squirrels that seem to be constantly in a state of agitation, and several members of the mongoose tribe.
 Common Langurs and Rhesus Macaques are also plentiful, the former enjoying an elevated view of the forest as they devour their favourite leaves and often the first creature to bark out a warning at the appearance of a Tiger below.

-Evening transfer to the train station to board your overnight train to Agra
+In time, we will transfer to the Katni train station to board the train to Agra.

 Day 08: Arrival / Agra (Taj Mahal is closed on Fridays)

-Since check in time at hotels in India is 2 PM, your room has been blocked from 12 noon of the previous night, to ensure immediate occupancy.
+(Since check in time at the hotels in India is 2pm your room has been blocked from 2pm of Day 07 to ensure immediate occupancy)

-image not found After rest & relaxation, we ride to the massive Agra Fort.
-The elegant buildings inside reflect an interesting synthesis of Hindu and Central Asian architectural styles.
-Built by Emperor Akbar, the maze of the courtyards, mosques & private chambers of the fort echo the story of the Mughal Empire
+image not found After rest and relaxation, we ride to the massive Agra Fort.
+The elegant buildings inside reflect an interesting synthesis of Hindu and Central Asian architectural styles, built by Emperor Akbar, the maze of the courtyards, mosques & private chambers of the fort echo the story of the Mughal Empire.

-Agra is the city of the Taj Mahal, perhaps the most photographed monument in the world.
+We will also visit the legendary Taj Mahal Agra is the city of the Taj Mahal, perhaps the most photographed monument in the world.
 However, there is a degree of enigma about the Taj.
 Once you hear about a building so much and once you see so many pictures of a building your expectations are real high; and this is the enigma about the Taj Mahal.
 No matter how many pictures you have seen or no matter how high your expectations are the Taj never lets you down - the unparalleled glory and beauty of the building surpasses beyond all human imaginations.
-We visit the Taj Mahal to witness this spectacular monument built for love.
-Besides perfect symmetry in every aspect of its construction, the inlay work of semi precious stones into marble in pietra dura style is absolutely remarkable.
+We will visit the Taj Mahal to witness this spectacular monument built for love.
+Besides perfect symmetry in every aspect of its construction, the inlay work of semi-precious stones into marble in pietra dura style is absolutely remarkable.